-This is actually a physiological response of a dog being separated from the “pack” or otherwise being unsure of when his basic needs will be attended to.
-Dogs experiencing anxiety will experience all the symptoms related to anxiety including rapid heart beat, increased respiration, increased bowel and bladder activity, and sometimes compulsive behaviors meant to self comfort the agony.
-Other symptoms are self-preservation behaviors such as “calling for help” through vocalizations and trying to physically chew or dig their way through barricades.
+Separation anxiety can be observed in approximately 20% of dogs.
+It is actually the physiological response of a dog, being separated from the “pack” or otherwise being unsure of when his basic needs will be attended to.
+Dogs experiencing anxiety, will present with many of the symptoms associated with anxiety in humans, including rapid heart beat, increased respiration, increased bowel and bladder activity, and sometimes compulsive behaviors meant for self comfort.
+Other symptoms are self-preservation behaviors, such as “calling for help” through vocalizations, and trying to physically chew or dig through barriers.

 Is it spite?

 On the left is a typical scenario of a dog suffering from separation anxiety.

 Dogs can understand cause and effect between two situations, when the situations overlap or are separated by not much more then a second!

 Humans are able to “reason” beyond this and understand that block 8 (punishment) is the result of what happened in blocks 5 and 6 (slipper chewing).
 Dogs are unable to make this connection unless it is bordering or within the same block.
 For instance, dogs will understand that block 8 (punishment) is associated with block 7 (owner coming home and NOTICING damage, not the ACT of damaging which is separated by a full event).
 We should not expect a dog to reason to the same degree as us.